NicLobo/Capstone-yoGERT/README.md

-# yoGERT
+## Project name: yoGERT

-Developer Names: Smita Singh, Abeer Alyasiri, Niyatha Rangarajan, Moksha Srinivasan, Nicholas Lobo, Longwei Ye
+##Developer Names:
+Smita Singh
+Abeer Alyasiri
+Niyatha Rangarajan
+Moksha Srinivasan
+Nicholas Lobo
+Longwei Ye

 Date of project start: 21st September, 2022

 This project is called yoGERT which is a open source version of modules implemented by ArcGIS Pro.
+Our solution came to be an open source library that implements the building blocks for geospatial analysis and map matching functionality.
+Our library is now available on pip.

+##To use: pip install yogert

 The folders and files for this project are as follows: